Don’t let these avoidable missteps keep you away from your dream career

 But despite the 4+ years of hard work that includes brutal organic chemistry classes and countless hours of research, shadowing, and volunteering, they can’t seem to break through and earn their white coats.

-In my 9+ years of helping premed students get into medical school, I’ve noticed systematic differences on medical school applications between students who got in and those who didn’t make the cut.
+In my decade-plus of helping premed students get into medical school, I’ve noticed systematic differences on medical school applications between students who got in and those who didn’t make the cut.

 Now I want to share with you the 4 biggest medical school application mistakes that keep students away from their dream of becoming a physician.